Last updated 20th January 2021

 (2 Corinthians1: 3-4.)

-This inevitably has a big impact upon the life and ministry of our churches, especially in the area of pastoral visiting.
-However, there are specific purposes set out in law where people are still permitted to go inside another person’s home or garden ...
+There are specific purposes set out in law where people are still permitted to go inside another person’s home or garden ...

 - where everyone in the gathering lives together or is in the same support bubble